Successfulkid/Chapter-2/README.md

         <li><a href="#before-a-hurricane">How it spreads</a></li>
         <li><a href="#during-a-hurricane">How to protect yourself</a></li>
       </ul>
-      <p>Hello everyone and thank you for joining my Blog.
-I know that it has been a while since I have put up my last blog but here I am.
+      <p>Hello everyone and thank you for joining my webpage.
+I know that it has been a while since I have put up my last webpage but here I am.
 Today we will be talking about the Coronavirus disease.</p>
       <img src="https://d3nuqriibqh3vw.cloudfront.net/c0481846-wuhan_novel_coronavirus_illustration-spl.jpg?iFJ36W0T_gU2dfelG0z_E2oaOm_7Gnmv" alt="A pic of Hurrican Dorian">
       <p>This is a graph showing  how many people are infected around the world, in the USA, and Florida</p>
       <table style="width:100%">